XplosiveNova/Astrodynamics/F-15E_Flight_Profile_WIP/readme.md

  - Simulation of the A/C during trimmed cruise conditions at constant Lift and Velocity
  - Simulation during Climb Conditions at constant EAS and throttle

+This code extensively used ODE45 as a numerical integrator to find the position, velocity, angle of attack, and aerodynamic forces across a trajectory profile.
 All code was created personally with the guidance of Dr. Ian Maynard as projects throughout the class.

 Image: Engine Design Space Analysis